electron/website/docs/latest/tutorial/tutorial-2-first-app.md

 ```

 However, Electron exposes `app.whenReady()` as a helper specifically for the `ready` event to
-avoid minor pitfalls with directly listening to that event in particular.
+avoid subtle pitfalls with directly listening to that event in particular.
 See [electron/electron#21972](https://github.com/electron/electron/pull/21972) for details.

 :::